-As proposed, the new Planned Development district would establish the zoning development standards for this project.
+As proposed, the new Planned Development district would establish the zoning development standards for this project and as conditioned, the project will comply with those standards.
 In addition, the project will also meet the requirements of the Subdivision Ordinance.
 Therefore, the project will not require a variance or any other exceptions from the requirements of the HMC.